DatUub/DatUub/README.md

 ## 👋  Hi, I'm Ari C.
-* An 11th-grade student passionate about cybersecurity
+* An 12th-grade student passionate about Computer Engineering.
+* Accepted into FAU for Pre-Engineering.
-* (Current LVL: 17)
+* (Current LVL: 18)

 **Projects:**